josefzacek/rails-records-sorting/README.md

 ## Rails Records Sorting

-Sort records in database by position by simply dragging and dropping handle on home page.
+Live version available at [https://records-sorting.herokuapp.com/](https://records-sorting.herokuapp.com/)

+Application allows logged in user to Create, Update, Delete and Reorder records in database using Drag & Drop functionality.

 It also shows Bootstrap modal on drag and drop completion